-In 2014, the Company commenced activities to purchase and sell third-party natural gas and NGLs and to market its excess firm transportation capacity in order to utilize this excess capacity.
+Marketing revenues and expenses represent activities undertaken by the Company to purchase and sell third-party natural gas and NGLs and to market its excess firm transportation capacity in order to utilize this excess capacity.
 Marketing revenues include sales of purchased third-party gas and NGLs, as well as revenues from the release of firm transportation capacity to others.
 Marketing expenses include the cost of purchased third-party natural gas and NGLs.
 The Company classifies firm transportation costs related to capacity contracted for in advance of having sufficient production and infrastructure to fully utilize the capacity (excess capacity) as marketing expenses since it is marketing this excess capacity to third parties.
-Firm transportation for which the Company has sufficient production capacity (even though it may not use the transportation capacity because of alternative delivery points with more favorable pricing) is considered unutilized capacity.
-The costs of unutilized capacity are charged to transportation expense.
+Firm transportation for which the Company has sufficient production capacity (even though it may not use the transportation capacity because of alternative delivery points with more favorable pricing) is considered unutilized capacity and is charged to transportation expense.

-(t) Earnings (loss) per common share
+(t) Earnings (loss) Per Common Share

 Earnings (loss) per common share for each period is computed by dividing net income (loss) from continuing operations attributable to Antero or income from discontinued operations, as applicable, by the basic weighted average number of shares outstanding during such period.
-Earnings per common share-assuming dilution for each period is computed giving consideration to the potential dilution from outstanding equity awards, calculated using the treasury stock method.
+Earnings (loss) per common share-assuming dilution for each period is computed giving consideration to the potential dilution from outstanding equity awards, calculated using the treasury stock method.
+The Company includes performance share unit awards in the calculation of diluted weighted average shares outstanding based on the number of common shares that would be issuable if the end of the year were the end of the performance period required for the vesting of such performance share unit awards.
 During periods in which the Company incurs a net loss, diluted weighted average shares outstanding are equal to basic weighted average shares outstanding because the effect of all equity awards is antidilutive.
-The following is a reconciliation of the Company's basic weighted average shares outstanding to diluted weighted average shares outstanding during the periods presented:
+The following is a reconciliation of the Company's basic weighted average shares outstanding to diluted weighted average shares outstanding during the periods presented (in thousands):

-Year ended December 31, 2013 2014 2015 Basic weighted average number of shares outstanding 262,049,659 262,053,868 274,122,567 Add: Dilutive effect of non-vested restricted stock and restricted stock units 14,238 20,774 Add: Dilutive effect of outstanding stock options Diluted weighted average number of shares outstanding 262,049,659 262,068,106 274,143,341 Weighted average number of outstanding equity awards excluded from calculation of diluted earnings per common share(1): Non-vested restricted stock and restricted stock units 1,444,023 2,264,394 Outstanding stock options 72,592 553,297
+Year ended December 31, 2014 2015 2016 Basic weighted average number of shares outstanding 262,054 274,123 294,945 Add: Dilutive effect of non-vested restricted stock units 14 20 Add: Dilutive effect of outstanding stock options Add: Dilutive effect of performance stock units Diluted weighted average number of shares outstanding 262,068 274,143 294,945 Weighted average number of outstanding equity awards excluded from calculation of diluted earnings per common share(1): Non-vested restricted stock and restricted stock units 1,444 2,264 6,740 Outstanding stock options 73 553 702 13 333 Performance stock units 659

 (1) The potential dilutive effects of these awards were excluded from the computation of earnings per common share-assuming dilution because the inclusion of these awards would have been anti-dilutive.
+When the Company incurs a net loss, all outstanding equity awards are excluded from the calculation of diluted loss per common share because the inclusion of these awards would be anti-dilutive.